 T2 held a central belief of mathematics as experience that grew out of his experience teaching elementary grades.
-His CIs and TPs for his high school teaching occurred when experience was interpreted, based on what he noticed in the elementary classroom, to be something shared/communicated, hands-on activities, and historical connections, which were then related to doing mathematics.
+His CIs and TPs for his high school teaching occurred when experience was interpreted, based on what he noticed in the elementary class-room, to be something shared/communicated, hands-on activities, and historical connections, which were then related to doing mathematics.
 He explained, "The first thing I did when I started to decide that mathematics had to be more of an experience and a community experience was to take my desks out of rows, and put them in clumps."
-Hands-on activities were "non-symbolic experiences" that involved both physical objects and students' personal experiences.
-Historical connections involved mathematics as a "human construction" or experience.
+Hands-on activities were "non-symbolic experiences" that involved both physical objects and students' personal experience.
 He noted, "I like the kids to see where it came from, ... that the development of that tool came from somebody."
 His